naplon74/markedit/README.md

 ## 🔄 Auto-Updates

-Markedit automatically checks for updates when you launch the app.
-When a new version is available:

-1. A notification appears on the home screen
-2. The update downloads in the background
-3. Progress is shown with a visual indicator
-4. Click **"Restart Now"** to install, or **"Later"** to postpone
+Markedit checks for updates a few seconds after startup and downloads them automatically.
+When the download completes, you’ll get:

+1. An update banner with progress during download
+2. Two choices once ready: **Restart Now** or **Later** (no dismiss)
+3. Restart Now installs and relaunches the app automatically
-5. Updates install on next app quit if you choose "Later"
+4. Later will install on the next quit

+For maintainers: releases are published to GitHub; ensure your CI or local environment provides `GH_TOKEN` when running `npm run dist` to upload artifacts.

 ---

-## 🐛 Known Issues
+## 🐛 Known Issues & Troubleshooting

-- PDF export requires internet connection for proper rendering
 - Discord RPC may take a few seconds to connect on first launch
+- If you previously saw duplicate installers/artifacts, the build now targets only NSIS x64 to produce a single `.exe` and its `.blockmap`
+- If the app didn’t relaunch after update in older versions, this has been improved; use the latest version for a smoother restart

 ---